jrdelgado2018/GOV1347/blogs/blog6/Blog-Six.md

 the seat is open.
-Finally, we will include the expert predictions from [Inside Elections](https://insideelections.com/ratings/house) in this model, because they are a reputable forecaster and have an API from which one can download predictions for all 435 districts going back to 2010.
+Finally, we will include the expert predictions from [Inside Elections](https://insideelections.com/ratings/house) in this model, because they are a reputable forecaster and have an API from which one can download predictions for all 435 districts going back a decade.
 We transform their categorical rankings onto a numerical 1-9 scale, which assumes that the “distance” between adjacent categories is relatively constant (this seems reasonable).